Are you dressed for success?? Does the costume of a magician make any difference to their performance?

 He decided that this did not suit his style and instead chose to dress up for his shows in elegant and tastefully selected evening clothes.
 This deviation from the existing tradition was a revolution in itself and set the way in which magicians dress even today.

-For quite a few years, the tuxedo has been the standard for being considered as dressed for success for a magician as it bears a classical touch of an art which magic is.
+For quite a few years, the tuxedo has been the standard for being considered as dressed for success for a magician as it bears a classical touch of the art which magic is.

-So common is its usage that most of the magicians around the world show a marked preference for a tuxedo while performing and it is like a uniform which suits the traditional and classic manner in which magic used to be approached during the years gone by.
+So common is its usage that most of the magicians around the world show a marked preference for a tuxedo while performing, it being like a uniform which suits the traditional and classic manner in which magic used to be approached during the years gone by.

-However, change being a constant phenomenon, wearing a tuxedo is now a matter of preference rather than a rule and contemporary approach preaches that if a magician wishes to be dressed for success he should customize his costume as per his personality, style of communication and what he wishes to convey.
+However, change being a constant phenomenon, wearing a tuxedo is now a matter of preference rather than a rule and contemporary approach preaches that if a magician wishes to be dressed for success they should customize their costume as per their personality, style of communication and what they wish to convey.

 As a result, the dress code may vary as per the venue and would also depend on whether the magician wishes to stand out from the crowd or blend in completely with his surroundings.

-Selection made as per the weather and the venue also clicks well with the audience like donning brightly colored clothes for a street performance or a clown while organizing a magic show for children.
+Selection made as per the weather and the venue also clicks well with the audience like donning brightly colored clothes for a street performance or dressing as a clown while performing at a magic show for children.